-Water security remains a key issue for much of the world.
-2.2 billion people lack safely managed drinking water.
+Water security remains a key issue for much of the world, 2.2 billion people lack access to safely managed drinking water (UN Stats 2019 - Sustainable Development Goals).

 What is the Groundwater Development School?

-The Groundwater Development School (GDS) is a 4-week training programme run by Groundwater Relief that educates young professionals on every aspect of siting, developing, managing, and monitoring a borehole.
+The Groundwater Development School (GDS) is a 4-week training programme run by Groundwater Relief that educates young professionals on every aspect of siting, drilling, constructing and managing a borehole.

 Attendees will learn: